Debugger.godMode() – Hacking JVM Applications With the Debugger

 Conclusion

 In this article, we used the debugger to find out how an application works under the hood.
-After sorting this out, we were able to navigate in its memory and modify its functionality, all without accessing the application’s sources!
-I hope my comparison of the debugger with IDDQD didn’t come across as too audacious, and that you learned some techniques that will empower you in your debugging challenges.
+Then we were able to navigate through its memory and modify its functionality, all without touching the application’s sources!
+I hope my comparison of the debugger with IDDQD didn’t come across as too audacious, and that you learned some techniques that will give you a leg up in your debugging challenges.

-I’d like to extend my kudos to Eugene Nizienko for making the Space Invaders plugin and Egor Ushakov for constantly sharing with me a wealth of creativity in debugging and programming.
-Computers are twice as fun with such people around.
+I’d like to extend my kudos to Eugene Nizienko for making the Space Invaders plugin and Egor Ushakov for being a constant source of inspiration in debugging and programming.
+Computers are twice as fun with people like them around.

 If you have debugging challenges in mind that you want me to tackle in the upcoming posts, let me know!